How to buy the best TV

 LG is covering most of the HDR bases with its 2019 TVs.
 The OLED models come with four formats built-in, so there won't be many devices or HDR content that they won't be compatible with.

 HDR10 is the standard format at the moment, although Samsung and Panasonic's support for HDR10+ may change that.

 HLG is the type of HDR that broadcasters will use when they launch HDR channels.
 It's not so useful now, but given that most of us keep the same TV for years it's good to know that it will work with the new channels.

 Unlike HDR10, Dolby Vision costs the manufacturer a license fee to use.
 Cost aside, the key difference between it and HDR10 is metadata - this is the data that makes up the quality of the picture.
 HDR10 gets one dump of information for every film and TV show compatible with HDR; this means the HDR version of what you're watching will be the same regardless of the TV it's being displayed on.
 Dolby Vision, on the other hand, can react to what's on screen by accounting for the brightness, colour and contrast of different TVs.

 Similarly to HLG, Technicolor will help to simplify broadcasting HDR.
 It will also be able to upscale content to HDR quality.

 Dolby Atmos and DTS audio

-TVs are getting smarter in 2018 and LG's are no different.
+TVs get smarter every year and the ThinQ technology that debuted in 2018 is being built upon in the 2019 line-up.
 ThinQ enabled TVs will be able to control other LG appliances, so your TV would alert you when your washing's done, or it could display the contents of your fridge.

 The W8 looks almost identical to last year's W7.
 The TV, which is designed to be wall mounted, is a paper-thin OLED panel attached to a separate sound bar - LG calls the design 'picture-on-wall'.